AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 	POSE Sit1|animation1

-{% include note.html content="<a href='http://wiki.secondlife.com/wiki/Internal_Animations'>Internal SL animations</a> can be used in AVsitter without the animation file existing in the furniture." %}
+{% include note.html content="[Internal SL animations](http://wiki.secondlife.com/wiki/Internal_Animations) can be used in AVsitter without the animation file existing in the furniture." %}

 ### SYNC
 Use the SYNC command for couple/group animations (e.g. cuddles).
 When a SYNC animation is played it will play all SYNC poses of the same &lt;menu_name&gt; in all SITTERs within the prim.
-Usually you would add a SYNC of the same name to each SITTER, using different animations for each SITTER (e.g. Female in <i>first</i> SITTER, male in <i>second</i> SITTER).
+Usually you would add a SYNC of the same name to each SITTER, using different animations for each SITTER (e.g. Female in *first* SITTER, male in *second* SITTER).
 The format is:

 	SYNC <menu_name>|<animation_filename>